navcoin/navcoin-org/README.md

     project_url: ""                     - The project URL - Optional
     reddit_url: ""                      - Reddit thread / URL - Optional
     twitter_url: ""                     - Project twitter url - Optional
-    card_color: ""                      - Change the card color - Optional
+    card_color: ""                      - Change the card colour - Optional
-    font_color: ""                      - Change the card font color - Optional
+    font_color: ""                      - Change the card font colour - Optional
-    weight: 0                           - Allows the default postion on the roadmap to be overridden
+    weight: 0                           - Allows the default position on the roadmap to be overridden

 ## Editing Layouts
 The layouts are held in the theme folder currently `nav-commnity-v1`.
 Please review the [Hugo documentation](https://gohugo.io/documentation/) for layout template information